 Check out these three simple ways to help prevent DVT:

 - See your doctor regularly.
 Scheduling annual checkups allows you to discuss any health concerns with your doctor.
 Reviewing your family history helps your doctor become aware of any health risk factors.
-If your family has a history of developing blood clots, your risk for DVT may be higher.
+Does your family has a history of developing blood clots?
+If so, your risk for DVT may be higher.
 Don’t have a primary care provider?
 Click here to find one.

-- Get active.
+- Get active and move more.
 “Prolonged immobility can increase your chances of getting a DVT,” says Piper.
 “This may include a long car ride or flight.
 When traveling, try moving around to help maintain healthy blood circulation.
 This will help prevent a blood clot from forming.
 It’s also important to drink plenty of fluids to ensure that your body stays hydrated.”

 - Stop smoking.
 Getting a DVT is one of the many negative effects that smoking has on the body.
 Overtime, smoking damages your veins and arteries.
 This damage may result in a stroke, heart attack or a DVT.
 Smoking also builds up plaque in your blood vessels.
 You can stop plaque buildup by giving up tobacco products.
 Click here to view our free smoking cessation classes.

 If you think you have any signs or symptoms of DVT, contact your doctor as soon as possible.
 Visit the nearest emergency room or call 911 if you are experiencing severe pain or swelling in your arms or legs, chest pain and/or shortness of breath.

 Brandy Piper, our vascular nurse navigator, can be a great resource to you.
 She can help you make sure you receive all the services we can provide and offer explanations when you need them.
 She can be reached at (269) 341-6906 or email@example.com.